Schiiss/UofC-AI-Agents-Lecture/README.md

    ![Run OCR Script](assets/run_ocr_script.png)

 > ⏳ *Processing may take a few minutes.
 When finished, you'll have a table with extracted text from your movie PDFs.*

+Congratulations, you have now landed data into the Silver layer!

+#TODO Attach image

 ---